matthiasries/wait_for-sh/README.md

 if no command is given "wait_for" just returns an exit status code after finishing.

-NETCATPATH
+BASH ONLY OR NETCAT

+    wait_for works with only bash installed.
+But if netcat is present it uses netcat instead.
-    wait_for is looking for netcat, nc.openbsd, nc.traditional, or nc in PATH.
+    It is looking for netcat, nc.openbsd, nc.traditional, or nc in $PATH.
     If the binary has a different name it can be enforced by setting the environment variable NETCATCMD export NETCATCMD=/usr/local/bin/netcat.bin